 ► Prototype of faster-still Huracan

-► New central exhaust outlets, more power
+► New exhaust system, more power

 ► Both Spyder and coupe could be offered

 Why the new high-mounted exhaust system?
 Rumour has it that it’s a freer-flowing, performance-focused system that will feature in this hot Huracan.
-Our sources suggest a power output of around 650bhp, up from the standard car’s 602bhp, and a new exhaust system will no doubt go some way to helping achieve that hike.
+Our sources suggest a power output of around 650bhp, up from the standard car’s 602bhp, and a new exhaust system will no doubt go some way to helping achieve that boost.

 Does anything else give it away?

 Our spies report that it sounds even more aggressive than a regular Huracan, which should add to the supercar's sense of theatre.

 This prototype also features centre-lock wheels, unlike the regular five-bolt affairs seen on previous prototypes.

 What else will be new?

 Sources suggest that the new Huracan Superleggera will be offered in both convertible Spyder and fixed-roof Coupe forms, like the prototypes we’ve seen so far.